Maybe you knew about your child’s hearing loss long before learning about Autism Spectrum Disorder, or possibly the other way around.

 We want to make connecting with reliable information and with a community of people easier for parents through this website.
 Your suggestions are always welcome.
 As parents, we don’t know to ask about what we don’t yet know, right?
 Yet, within a community of learners, there can be so much wisdom.

-See a video about Deaf + Autism day here (captioned and interpreted in ASL).
+See a video about Deaf/Hard of Hearing + Autism day here (captioned and interpreted in ASL).

-On average, a child who is deaf will be diagnosed with autism later in life than a hearing child with autism.
-In one study, deaf children were diagnosed an average of 1 year later: deaf-autistic group: 4.1 years old; hearing-autistic group, 3.1 years old (Mandell, Novak, & Zubritsky, 2005).
+On average, a child who is deaf/hard of hearing (DHH) will be diagnosed with autism later in life than a hearing child with autism.
+In one study, D/HH children were diagnosed an average of 1 year later: deaf-autistic group: 4.1 years old; hearing-autistic group, 3.1 years old (Mandell, Novak, & Zubritsky, 2005).

-Twice as many children with hearing loss have autism than those who are hearing.
-(1 deaf child in 76 was receiving services for both a hearing loss and autism, about twice what is currently believed to be the national prevalence rate, which is 1 in 150 children in the general population have autism in the 2006-7 Annual Survey of Deaf and Hard of Hearing Children and Youth, Gallaudet Research Institute.
+Twice as many children with a hearing difference have autism than those who are hearing.
+(1 deaf child in 76 was receiving services for both a hearing loss and autism, about twice what is currently believed to be the national prevalence rate, which is 1 in 150 children in the general population have autism) in the 2006-7 Annual Survey of Deaf and Hard of Hearing Children and Youth, Gallaudet Research Institute.

-Do you suspect your child with hearing loss may have autism?
+Do you suspect your child with a hearing difference may have autism?

 While each child is unique, there are some common characteristics among deaf and hard of hearing children with Autism Spectrum Disorder (ASD.)
 The earlier ASD is identified and strategies put into place for language learning, the better.